The complete guide to selling covered calls

 A covered call is the simplest, most-traded options strategy in retail finance.
 You own 100 shares of a stock.
 You sell someone the right to buy them from you at a higher price (the strike) by a fixed date (the expiration).
 They pay you cash up front (the premium).
 That premium is yours to keep no matter what happens next.

 It sounds boring.
-Done well, it's also the most consistent income strategy in the public markets — most institutional “buy-write” funds run a covered-call program at scale.
+Done well on liquid large-caps, it has historically delivered relatively stable income relative to naked-option strategies — the CBOE BXM Buy-Write Index has ~30 years of published performance data, and most institutional “buy-write” funds run a covered-call program at scale.
+The strategy caps your upside if the stock rallies past the strike; that's the trade-off in exchange for the premium.
 This guide walks you through every decision a covered-call seller has to make: which strike, which expiration, how to manage the trade, how to avoid the early-assignment traps that cost retail traders real money, and how to think about it in your portfolio.

 How a covered call works